jasoncolburne/verifiable-storage-go/README.md

 - **Chains**: Like a blockchain, each record (other than the first) points to the previous record with a hash commitment.
-- **Nonces**: Each record contains a nonce to add uniqueness.
-In some cases this may be undesirable, but for the majority of cases this is what you need.
-If you want more determinism (duplicate prevention for instance) you can supply a nil noncer to the repository creation method and the field will be omitted.
 - **Prefixes**: A self-address derived during creation of the first record in a chain.
 This value is both the id and the prefix of that record, and it is the prefix of future records in the chain.
 - **Self-Addresses**: A self-address is an id (named `id`) embedded in the data itself that is derived